-If Richard Jordan is to be put to death, he is entitled to an order forbidding the Mississippi Department of Corrections from using any drug which is not "an ultra short-acting barbiturate or other similar drug," including midazolam, in his execution.
-At a minimum, he is entitled to an "incourt opportunity to prove" that midazolam is not an "ultra short-acting barbiturate or other similar drug."
+Thomas Edwin Loden, Jr., is entitled to an order forbidding the Mississippi Department of Corrections from using any drug which is not "an ultra short-acting barbiturate or other similar drug," including midazolam, in his execution.
+At a minimum, he is entitled to an "in-court opportunity to prove" that midazolam is not an "ultra short-acting barbiturate or other similar drug."